biobenkj/vari_linux_teaching/source/getstarted.rst

 Applications -> Utilities -> Terminal
 Go ahead and drag the Terminal application to your Dock for easy access.

-*Bonus* - my favorite terminal for Mac is iTerm2 (you do not need to download this, but just for a future reference if you'd like a bit *more* power and customization)

 Windows
 -------